Michael Daunt: Meteor first flight

+He flew Meteor 'W4041' fourteen times, and Meteor 'W4046' four times, between 16 and 20 April 1943.
+On 19 April 1943, he flew Meteor 'W4046' in front of Winston Churchill in Hertfordshire, in an 11-minute display.
+He flew with John Grierson (pilot).

 Michael Daunt flew the first production (military) version of the Meteor Mk 1, equipped with four 20mm Hispano cannon, EE210/G, on 12 June 1944.
-The Meteor entered service in July 1944.
+The Meteor entered service in July 1944, with the Rolls-Royce Welland.

+The Meteor would stay in production until 1954, with around 4,000 being made; with 3,600 made in the UK, mostly at Hucclecote and some at Baginton; and 330 were made in the Netherlands by Fokker, for the Dutch and Belgian air forces.

+He returned to Cranwell in March 1983 for the anniversary, with Air Chief Marshal Sir Keith Williamson.

 The Messerschmitt Me 262 V3 prototype first flew on 18 July 1942 at Leipheim with the Junkers Jumo 004 axial-flow jet engine, piloted by Fritz Wendel.

 Farming

 Michael Daunt became a farmer after the war in south-west Oxfordshire, close to what is today the M40 motorway.

+From September 1955 he worked for a Warwickshire company.
+From March 1962 he worked for Bardahl Products Ltd of Bayswater.
 From 1969 to 1976 he was Chief Technician of the kidney unit of the Wordsley Hospital in Kingswinford.